codeclimate/test-reporter/man/cc-test-reporter-format-coverage.1.md

 ## -p, --prefix *PATH*

-*PATH* of the working directory where the tests were run.
+The prefix *PATH* to remove from absolute paths in coverage payloads, to make them relative to the project root.
+This is usually the directory in which the tests were run.
 Defaults to current working directory.

 # SUPPORTED SOURCES